drmmarsunited/rackspacecloud_powershell/README.md

 There are a few requirements to make sure that PowerClient runs smoothly for you on the PC/server of your choice:

 <b>Rackspace Cloud Account</b>

+All of the fullowing information can be obtained from the [Rackspace Cloud Control Panel] (https://mycloud.rackspace.com/):

 * Username